Onderzoekschool Oncologie Amsterdam

 The Radiation Oncology course provides an overview of:

-Topics that will be addressed include: effects of irradiation on the DNA and on cellular biology; radiation response of tumors and normal tissues; physics of modern conformal radiotherapy; imaging; treatment planning; fractionation and hypofractionation; particle irradiation; image-guided radiotherapy; brachytherapy; combination treatment with chemotherapy and targeted agents, hyperthermia and immunotherapy; treatment of breast cancer, lung cancer, gynaecological and head & neck tumors; quality of life and late effects.
+Effects of irradiation on the DNA and on cellular biology; radiation response of tumors and normal tissues; physics of modern conformal radiotherapy; imaging; treatment planning; fractionation and hypofractionation; particle irradiation; image-guided radiotherapy; brachytherapy; combination treatment with chemotherapy and targeted agents, hyperthermia and immunotherapy; treatment of brain cancer, breast cancer, lung cancer, and gynecological cancers; new and exciting developments in radiation oncology.

-– Computer-based target volume delineation
+– Computer-based target volume delineation.

 – Patient treatment simulation on a linear accelerator.